K. Mark Ansel, Ph.D.

 Fax: 415-502-4995, 415-476-3939

-Dr. Mark Ansel is an Assistant Professor in the Department of Microbiology & Immunology.
+Dr. Mark Ansel is a Professor in the Department of Microbiology & Immunology.
 He completed a B.S. in biochemistry at Virginia Tech, a Ph.D. in Biomedical Sciences at UCSF, and postdoctoral training at the Immune Disease Institute at Harvard Medical School.
 His laboratory in the Sandler Asthma Basic Research Center focuses on the regulation of gene expression in the immune system.

 MicroRNAs, transcription factors, and epigenetic regulation shape the gene expression programs that determine cell identity and function.
 The Ansel lab studies how these molecular mechanisms work together to control lymphocyte development, differentiation, and function in immunity.
 We use in vitro cell differentiation systems, mouse genetics, disease models, and gene expression analyses in cells from human clinical samples to unravel the regulatory networks that underlie immunity and immune pathology, especially allergy and asthma.